-An Interview with Shandana Minhas of the New, Karachi-based Mongrel Books
+An Interview with Shandana Minhas of the Karachi-based Mongrel Books

-Award-winning writer Shandana Minhas and her husband, journalist and playwright Imran Yusuf recently founded Mongrel Books, a small press based in Karachi.
+Award-winning writer Shandana Minhas and her husband, journalist and playwright Imran Yusuf founded Mongrel Books, a small press based in Karachi in 2016.
 Their first title, The Mongrel Book of Voices, Volume 1, Breakups was published in January 2017.
 It consists of different forms around the theme of breakups, very broadly interpreted, with work by 21 writers from 9 countries.
 It's available in bookstores across Pakistan, and there is a Kindle edition too.
-Three more titles are to be published later this year.
+Two more titles followed.

 Shandana Minhas’s first novel, Tunnel Vision, was nominated for the Commonwealth Writers’ Prize and the second, Survival Tips for Lunatics, won the Karachi Literature Festival Fiction Prize.
 Daddy’s Boy is her third novel.
 She has also written for stage, screen, Op-Ed pages, and is an honorary fellow of the International Writing Program at the University of Iowa.
 Her short fiction has appeared in The Indian Quarterly and Griffith Review.
 Imran Yusuf’s play Stumped won the first NAPA playwriting award in Pakistan and was staged in Delhi and Kolkata as well.
 He has also had readings in theatres in London.

 Shandana Minhas kindly answered the following questions for Bookwitty:

 Why did you decide to found Mongrel Books?
 How did you choose the name?